 What to buy

 There are literally hundreds of hotels to choose from in the capital.
-For river-front hotels our top picks are the Peninsula, the Mandarin Oriental and the Siam.
+For river-front hotels our top picks are the Peninsula, the Four Seasons, The Mandarin Oriental, and The Siam.
 The Sukhothai and Ariyasom offer more of a Thai style, whilst the Metropolitan is fantastic value for money with the famous Nahm restaurant on the ground floor.

 The east and west coast have opposing weather patterns so let Wix Squared help you decide the best area to visit.
 Some of our favourite beach hotels include Six Senses Koh Yao Noi with its stunning views, Soneva Kiri with its incredible villas, Amanpuri for its opulent Thai style, Trisara for its romantic vibe and The Pimalai for more laidback luxury.